aotubusen/crawler-app/README.md

 I am using JSoup (https://jsoup.org/), as a convinient java HTML parser.
-My implenetation fetches the links on each page concurrently and recursively, to build the site map into an internal hashmap
+My implenetation fetches the links on each page and then the pages the links point to using a parallel and recursive approach, to build the site map into an internal hashmap

 My implemetation crawls 288 pages in about 35 seconds.